Most people do not have symptoms until blood pressure is very high. Problems may be:

 Shortness of breath

-is measured using an arm cuff and a special device.
+High blood pressure is often found during a doctor's visit.
 If the reading is high, you will come back for repeat checks.
-High blood pressure will be confirmed after more than 2 readings over more than 2 visits.
+High blood pressure will be confirmed after more than two readings over more than two visits.

 James P. Cornell, MD